Sentinel Hub Statistical API

 timestamp = None

-for idx, stats in enumerate(ndvi_stats):
+for stats in ndvi_stats:

 bins = stats["data"][TIMESTAMP_INDEX]["outputs"]["ndvi"]["bands"]["B0"]["histogram"]["bins"]